PedanticHacker/ReChess/README.md

 Making a move in ReChess is as simple as a click.
 Just click a piece and then click one of its legal squares to make your move.

-### How can I know what's the legal square of a piece?
+### How do I know what's the legal square of a piece?

 After you click a piece, all of its legal squares get marked with a dot.